Ryan Duffy (cricketer)

+Early life

 Duffy was born at Frankton in 1991 and is the older brother of Jacob Duffy who has played for Otago and for the New Zealand national cricket team.

+Career

-He made his senior debut for Otago in a Plunket Shield match against Canterbury in November 2013, opening the batting and scoring 18 and 16 not out in the match.
+Duffy made his senior debut for Otago in a Plunket Shield match against Canterbury in November 2013, opening the batting and scoring 18 and 16 not out in the match.
 He went on to play 18 first-class, four List A and two Twenty20 matches for the side, his final appearances coming in the Ford Trophy in January 2017.

 Primarily a wicket-keeper batsman, Duffy scored a single century, making 104 runs against Wellington in March 2016.
 He bowled occasionally, taking a wicket in each of his Twenty20 matches.
 He has played club cricket for Kaikorai Cricket Club and in the Hawke Cup played for Southland between 2009/10 and 2019/20.
 He played for a New Zealand XI in a warm up match for the touring Bangladesh side in December 2016.